 Dr Laurence Cantrill

 Laurence Cantrill completed his undergraduate science degree with a focus on genetics and plant biology.
 “Science at Sydney was fascinating.
 You’re learning about how the world works, and as you learn more you start to become more engaged,” enthuses Laurence.
-“The satisfaction that comes from doing something you enjoy can keep you happy and engaged for life.
-Science can do that.”

 Laurence firmly believes that science is a great general degree with wide ranging applications across medical fields and industries.
-“My degree gave me many options in terms of career paths.
+“My course gave me many options in terms of career paths.
 I started off doing plant-based science, but the skills I acquired along the way allowed me to move into medical imaging and research.
 Science teaches you how to think critically, to analyse problems, to organise your time, to run experiments.
 These skills that can be valuable in any field,” he says.